 He was ordained a priest on 21 November 1969.

-Appointed titular Bishop of Othona and auxiliary of Westminster on 5 November 1991, he was consecrated on 24 January 1992.
+He was appointed titular Bishop of Othona and Auxiliary Bishop of Westminster on 5 November 1991, and was ordained a bishop on 24 January 1992.
 He was responsible for the pastoral care of the northern area of the archdiocese.

 He has participated in several synods in Rome, including those for consecrated life, for Oceania and for Europe.
-Following the death of the late Cardinal Hume, he was appointed as chief administrator of the archdiocese of Westminster.
+Following the death of late Cardinal Hume, he was appointed as chief administrator of the Archdiocese of Westminster.

 He has served as president of the Episcopal Conference of England and Wales since 30 April 2009.

-President of the Santa Marta Group, launched in 2014 by Pope Francis.
-The Santa Marta Group is composed of police chiefs, bishops, religious sisters and representatives from civil society, and aims to forge relationships of trust between police and the Church, especially religious sisters, enabling this crime to be defeated and the victims to be accompanied, assisted, and ultimately reintegrated into society.
+He has also been the president of the Santa Marta Group, launched in 2014 by Pope Francis.
+The Santa Marta Group is composed of police chiefs, bishops, religious sisters and members of civil society, and aims to forge relationships of trust between police and the Church, especially religious sisters, in the fight against human trafficking.
+It also provides accompaniment and assistance to the victims to help them reintegrate into society.

 In October 2016, he was elected Vice-President of the Council of European Bishops’ Conferences (CCEE).

-Created and proclaimed Cardinal by Pope Francis in the consistory of 22 February 2014, of the Title of Santissimo Redentore e Sant’Alfonso in via Merulana (St. Alphonsus Liguori in via Merulana).
+He was created and proclaimed cardinal by Pope Francis in the Consistory of 22 February 2014, and was assigned the titular church Santissimo Redentore e Sant’Alfonso in via Merulana.

 Member of:

-• Dicasteries: for Oriental Churches, for Bishops, for the Clergy; for the Promoting Christian Unity.
+- Dicasteries: for Bishops, for the Clergy; for Promoting Christian Unity.